infews/infews.github.io/source/resume/dwfrank.html.md

 - Staffed team to 15 engineers, product managers, and designers in San Francisco and Toronto.
 - Drove budgeting and prioritization exercises with executive staff and other organization leaders.
-- Key projects: Employee Feedback app, Staff Allocations app + integrations with back office systems, Software APIs and infrastructure for sales reporting, Discovery for corporate SAP-to-Workday transition prior to IPO, Discovery for Customer Support tooling.
+- Key projects included Employee Feedback app, Staff Allocations app + integrations with back office systems, Software APIs and infrastructure for sales reporting, Discovery for corporate SAP-to-Workday transition prior to IPO, Discovery for Customer Support tooling.

 #### Associate Director, Pivotal Labs <span class="duration">February 2013 - March 2015 </span>

-Pivotal Labs was a consultancy that build web and mobile applications _with_ clients as a way of teaching [XP][xp] skills, using Ruby on Rails and mobile platforms.
+Pivotal Labs was a consultancy that build web and mobile applications _with_ clients as a way of teaching [XP][xp] skills, using Ruby on Rails, iOS, Android, and mobile-oriented JavaScript platforms.

 - Managed staff of 40 developers and 5 managers, about one-third of the the San Francisco consulting practice.
 - Facilitated client scoping sessions and wrote proposals as part of pre-sales efforts.